fdschmidt93/telescope-egrepify.nvim/README.md

 # telescope-egripfy.nvim

-In brief, this [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)-extension is my personal alternative to [telescope-live-grep-args.nvim](https://github.com/nvim-telescope/telescope-live-grep-args.nvim).
+`telescope-egripfy.nvim` is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)-extension that enhances live grepping with opinionated defaults and functionality.

 ## Features

 - Extensible prefix-based CLI parsing for `ripgrep`, e.g. by default `#md,lua sorter` would look for sorter in files with `md` or `lua` extensions
+- Better (opinionated) defaults like `AND` for tokens in prompt: `this here` expands to "this*.here" in regex matching this, any characters in between, __and__ here
 - Custom entry maker to parse `ripgrep` json to separate filenames as "section titles" (inspired by [consult.el](https://github.com/minad/consult)), configure line and column numbers, and perform accurate line highlighting
-- Usable defaults the author likes like `AND` operator for tokens in prompt

 ## Motivation